sf105/sttp-book/_chapters/structural-based-testing.md

 }
 ```

+Try to follow each test method and mark which lines of the production code are exercised by it.
 The first test executes lines 1-7, 9, and 10 as both values are higher than 21 and when the program arrives at line 7.
 `ln` equals `rn` so the statement `ln > rn` is `false`.
-This means that 9 out of the 10 lines are covered and the line coverage is $$\frac{9}{10}\cdot100\% = 90\%$$.
+This means that 9 out of the 10 lines are covered and the line coverage is $$\frac{9}{10}\cdot100\% = 90\%$$ (after all, the test
-The second test, `leftPlayerWins`, executes lines 1-3, 5, 7 and 8.
+exercised 9 out of the 10 lines of that method).
-Line 8 was the only line that the first test did not cover.
+Line 8 is therefore the only line that the first test does not cover.
+The second test, `leftPlayerWins`, complements the first test, and executes lines 1-3, 5, 7 and 8.
 So when we execute both of our tests, the line coverage is $$100\%$$.
 {% include example-end.html %}

+More formally, we can compute line coverage
+as:

+$$\text{line_coverage} = \frac{\text{lines_covered}}{\text{lines_total}} \cdot 100\%$$.

+Note: Defining what constitutes a line is up to the tester.
+One might count, for example, the method declaration as a code line.
+We prefer not to count the method declaration line.

-## Statement coverage
+## Why is line coverage a bit problematic?

-The first way of determining test coverage we showed is with line coverage.
+Using lines of code as a way to determine line coverage is a simple and straightforward idea.
 However, counting the covered lines is not always a good way of calculating the coverage.
 The amount of lines in a piece of code is heavily dependent on the programmer that writes the code.
-In java you can often write a whole method in just one line (for your future colleagues' sake, please don't).
+In Java, for example, you can often write a whole method in just one line (for your future colleagues' sake, please don't).
-In that case the line coverage would always be $$100\%$$ if you test the method.
+In that case, the line coverage would always be $$100\%$$ if you test the method.

 {% include example-begin.html %}
-We are again looking at Black jack.
+We are again looking at Black Jack.
-The `play` method can also be written like this:
+The `play` method can also be written in 6 lines, instead of 10:

 ```java
 public int play(int left, int right) {